 - Teachers assess according to the Hampshire Assessment Model, where objectives from the NC are assessed in different phases and then built upon and revisited throughout the year

-- Feedback is given verbally where possible, or through marking in books which might include questions posed; worked example completed by the teacher; or the suggestion of a strategy to use
+- Feedback is given verbally where possible, and through marking in books which might include questions posed; worked example completed by the teacher; or the suggestion of a strategy to use

 - Access to regular CPD from HIAS courses, external providers, internal coaching and collaborative lesson study.
 Teachers are encouraged to ask questions, to seek support and to share good practice